 Printed from the Idaho Commission for Libraries website: http://libraries.idaho.gov

 online @ your library

-The Commission's "online @ your library" Broadband Technology Opportunities Program (BTOP) grant has expanded broadband and computing capacity from an average of 1.5 Mbps to an average of 11 Mbps Internet connectivity in Idaho's least connected public libraries and increased the online resources available statewide at lili.org for Idahoans, including K-12 students and job seekers.
+The Idaho Commission for Libraries' "online @ your library" Broadband Technology Opportunities Program (BTOP) grant expanded broadband and computing capacity from an average of 1.5 Mbps to an average of 11 Mbps Internet connectivity in Idaho's least connected public libraries and increased the online resources available statewide at lili.org for Idahoans, including K-12 students and job seekers.